taml/block-storage/README.md

 ```

-*See a full example of the ussage of promises on [Tonic](https://tonicdev.com/57cb105a0540e114006f2eda/57cb13534bcf3f140022107b).
+*See a full example of the usage of promises on [Tonic](https://tonicdev.com/57cb105a0540e114006f2eda/57cb13534bcf3f140022107b).
 You will need a valid Digital Ocean API token to run the example.*

 #### Using `async` functions(ES7/ES2016)